RobotecAI/RobotecGPULidar/README.md

     5. In order to use vcpkg with CMake, you can use the toolchain file:\
        `cmake -B [build directory] -S . "-DCMAKE_TOOLCHAIN_FILE=[path to vcpkg]/scripts/buildsystems/vcpkg.cmake"`\
        `cmake --build [build directory]`
-5. Build the project:
+4. Build the project:
-    - Linux:
-        - Use prepared `setup.bash` script for additional dependencies installation.
-You can run cmake and make at once by passing extra arguments:\
-          `./setup.bash --cmake {OPTIONAL_CMAKE_ARGS} --make {OPTIONAL_MAKE_ARGS}`
-    - On Windows
-        - You can use [CLion IDE](https://www.jetbrains.com/clion/) (recommended)
+   - You can use [CLion IDE](https://www.jetbrains.com/clion/) (tested)
    - Alternatively - [cmake-gui](https://cmake.org/download/) and Microsoft Visual Studio

 ## Troubleshooting